Benign prostatic hyperplasia

 The term benign prostatic hypertrophy was formerly used for this condition, but since there is actually an increase in the number of epithelial and stromal cells in the periurethral area of the prostate, not an enlargement of cells, the more accurate term is hyperplasia.
 The term prostate adenoma (plural: adenomas or adenomata) is also often used, as histopathologically the nodular hyperplasia organizes into nodules of adenoma 11.

 Although the term prostatomegaly is often used synonymously with benign prostatic hyperplasia, strictly speaking prostatomegaly may refer to any cause of prostatic enlargement.
-Moreover, a significant number of patients with symptomatic BPH do not have enlarged prostates 11.
+Moreover, a significant number of patients with symptomatic benign prostatic hyperplasia do not have enlarged prostates 11.
 By the same token, benign prostatic enlargement is also a poor term for this condition.

-By the age of 60, 50% of men have BPH, and by 90 years of age, the prevalence has increased to 90%.
-As such it is often thought of essentially as a 'normal' part of aging 1.
+By the age of 60, 50% of men have benign prostatic hyperplasia, and by 90 years of age, the prevalence has increased to 90%.
+As such it is often thought of essentially as a "normal" part of aging 1.

 Although a degree of prostatomegaly may be completely asymptomatic, the most common presentation is with lower urinary tract symptoms (LUTS) including 1-4:

 hesitancy, frequency, and incomplete emptying of the bladder

 An enlarged prostate may also be incidentally found on imaging of the pelvis or on digital rectal exam.

 The international prostate symptom score (IPSS) is an 8 question (7 symptom questions + 1 quality of life question) scoring system used in assessing clinical severity, tracking symptoms, and aiding management of benign prostatic hyperplasia.